 Easy Avocado Cottage Cheese Dip Recipe (Cafe-style)

-This avocado cottage cheese dip is incredibly creamy and super easy to make.
-Just mix together a couple of avocados and some cottage cheese, and throw in some lemon juice, fresh or dried herbs from your garden or (grocery store 😉) This simple recipe takes just 5 minutes in a food processor, and is perfect for entertaining, as a spread for sandwiches or as an easy veggie, cracker or tortilla chips dip.
+This avocado cottage cheese dip is super quick and easy to make.
+Just mix together a couple of avocados and some cottage cheese, and throw in some lemon juice, fresh or dried herbs.
+Just 5 minutes in a food processor to make this quick veggie, cracker or tortilla chips dip or a yummy spread for sandwiches and wraps.
+Perfect for appetizers, charcuterie boards or a quick TV snack!

-As my readers know, I love cottage cheese.
 Growing up in a Latvian household, there was always cottage cheese in the fridge.
-So take this as my Latvian take on guacamole, not quite the same as the herbs are different and there is that cottage cheese…but really, you have to try this dip.
-It’s super delicious and goes with absolutely everything.
+So take this as my Latvian take on guacamole.
+It’s super delicious and goes with pretty much everything.

 And if you do want to adjust this avocado cottage cheese dip recipe to make a guacamole dip, you can substitute coriander/cilantro leaves for the dill and add some lime and chili, and you are good to go 😉